Augmentation Invariant Manifold Learning: A Computationally Efficient Formulation

-Like the classical manifold learning methods, the unsupervised signal part tries to push the representations closer when the Euclidean distance between data points is smaller. \item \textbf{Self-supervised signal.} The constraint $\Theta_\beta(X_{i,1})=\ldots=\Theta_\beta(X_{i,n})$ is designed to find augmentation invariant data representation.
-To convert a constrained problem into an unconstrained problem, we can replace this constraint with a penalty function
+where $W'_{i,\pi(i)}$ is the weight between $X'_{i}$ and $X''_{\pi(i)}$.
+Like the classical manifold learning methods, the unsupervised signal part tries to push the representations closer when the Euclidean distance between data points is small. \item \textbf{Self-supervised signal.} Both the constraint $\Theta_\beta(X_{i,1})=\ldots=\Theta_\beta(X_{i,n})$ and penalty $\ell_s(\beta)$ aim to find augmentation invariant data representation.
+To estimate $\ell_s(\beta)$, we can consider the following approximated penalty

-where $\lambda_1$ is the tuning parameter.
-We can still apply a sub-sampling strategy to simplify the penalty function.
-Let $X_i$ be the same data point as in the unsupervised signal part, and $X_{i^+}$ be another random data point from $X_{i,1},\ldots,X_{i,n}$.
-Hence, the penalty function can be approximated by

-This penalty function aims to push the augmented data of the same sample close to each other. \item \textbf{Regularization.} We consider another penalty function to enforce orthogonality of $\Theta_\beta$ in an unconstrained problem
+This penalty function aims to push the augmented data of the same sample close to each other. \item \textbf{Regularization.} We consider another penalty function to enforce the orthogonality of $\Theta_\beta$ in an unconstrained problem

 In this way, we can force the different components of $\Theta_\beta$ to be orthogonal to each other.
-The regularization term is similar to the loss function in Barlow Twins \citep{zbontar2021barlow}. \end{itemize} Compared with the original problem \eqref{eq:optimization}, the problem in \eqref{eq:spoptimization} is an unconstrained optimization problem with some simple structure so that we can apply some efficient optimization algorithms, such as stochastic gradient descent \citep{wright2022optimization}.
+The regularization term is similar to the loss function in Barlow Twins \citep{zbontar2021barlow}. \end{itemize} With approximated loss function $\hat{\ell}(\beta)$, we can employ the stochastic gradient descent to minimize $\ell(\beta)$, i.e., $\beta_{k+1}=\beta_{k}-\gamma_k\nabla \hat{\ell}(\beta)$, where $ \hat{\ell}(\beta)$ is evaluated on independent copies of the random batch and augmented data in each iteration.
+The loss function in \eqref{eq:spoptimization} also allows the application of other stochastic optimization techniques, such as Adam \citep{kingma2014adam}.
+The pseudocode for the computationally efficient version of augmentation invariant manifold learning is shown in Algorithm~\ref{ag:aimlop}.